mynew1/MoPCore/tools/client/README.txt

-Copy this to your Client folderand RUN !
+Copy this to your Client folder and RUN !